 Dilating your pupils provides the best of both worlds for your eye doctor: a well-lit view and a large pupil through which to inspect the far reaches of your eye.

-Our retinas, optic nerves and a whole bunch of blood vessels lie at the very back of our eyes, and all need to be examined routinely for signs of potential health conditions.
+The retina, optic nerve and blood vessels lie at the very back of your eye, and all need to be examined routinely for signs of potential health conditions.
 Clinical signs of conditions such as high blood pressure and diabetes can be noted in the retina and its blood vessels.
 Dilation enables your eye doctor to conduct a truly thorough examination of your eyes.

 When do I have to get a dilated eye exam?

 You do not have to have your pupils dilated during an eye exam.
-Dilated eye exams have become less common in the last decade have created alternatives to pupil dilation.
+Advancements in technology in the last decade have created alternatives to pupil dilation.
 Previously, pupil dilation was simply part of the traditional eye exam, but now, optometrists have other options at their disposal.
 For example, retinal photography can capture images of the retina that in the past could only be viewed with dilation.

 Optomap eye exams

 The most popular alternative to a dilated eye exam is the Optomap retinal exam.
-This enables your doctor to inspect the back of your eyes without dilating your pupils: Optomap eye exams.
+This enables your doctor to inspect the back of your eyes without dilating your pupils.

-Optomap technology uses a laser that digitally captures an image of your retina.
-This procedure surpasses a dilated eye exam because it’s able to show many different layers of your retina, offering your optometrist a much clearer picture of your eye health.
+Optomap technology uses a laser to digitally capture an image of your retina.
+This is even better than a dilated eye exam because those images offer your eye doctor a more permanent picture of your eye health.
 These images may be referenced at future eye health evaluations to monitor progression of many vision conditions.